AWtnb/go-pdf-image-spread/README.md

 ### With mouse

-Place the bat file you want to use in the same folder as `converter.exe` and double-click it.
+Place the `.bat` file you want to use in the same folder as `converter.exe` and double-click it.

 + `horizontal.bat`
 + `horizontal-singletop.bat` (Horizontal PDF. single first page.)